tezzaresa/awesome-german-cv-cover-letter/README.md

 # awesome-german-cv-cover-letter
-🫶 LaTeX template for my application, tailored to the German job hunting flavour.
+🫶 LaTeX template for applications, tailored to the German job hunting flavour.